Fast2docs/Fast2-docs/docs/getting-started/authentication.md

 ## Login
 Once you have registered, you can log in to the Fast2 UI using your email and password.
 ![Login](../assets/img/authentication/login page.png){ width="100%" }

+## Team management
+Fast2 allows you to manage multiple users.
+When starting Fast2 for the first time, the created user will be the super admin.